jytan023/jytan023/README.md

 - 👋 Hi, I’m Jun Yuan.
-- 👀 I’m interested in data science, machine learning
+- 👀 I’m interested in data science, machine learning,
 - 🌱 I’m currently learning data structure and algorithm
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 You can reach me at jytan023@gmail.com